linsaneinthemembrane/gen-z-python/README.md

 ## Features

 This extension provides syntax highlighting for Gen Z Python (.gzpy) files, making it easier to read and write code in this fun language variant.
-Pretty self-explanatory
+Pretty self-explanatory.

-The extension highlights Gen Z keywords such as:
+The extension highlights new keywords such as:
 - `pmo` (def) - Define functions
 - `ts` (for) - For loops
 - `srs` (if) - Conditional statements